ivalkenburg/Database/README.md

 ```php
 $deleted = DB::table('users')->where('age', '>', '10')->delete();
 ```
-Count records is done by appending count() method.
+Counting records can be done by appending count() method.
 Returns the number of rows matching your query:
 ```php
 $number = DB::table('users')->where('active', true)->count();
 ```